barakeel/oeis-synthesis/README.md

 PATH=/home/your_username/HOL/bin:$PATH

 ### Install oeis-synthesis:
-In this directory, edit the file kernel.sml by replacing the value of `val selfdir = "/home/thibault/oeis-synthesis"` by `val selfdir = "the_directory_where_this_file_is_located"`.
+In this directory, edit the file `dir.sml` by replacing the value of `val selfdir = "/home/thibault/oeis-synthesis"` by `val selfdir = "the_directory_where_this_file_is_located"`.